-SENIOR (2015): The heartbeat of the Crimson Tide’s powerful defense ... stepped into the starting role at will linebacker and excelled in 2014 earning himself Nagurski Award finalist honors ... also named a Butkus Award semifinalist recognition this season and last to go with a Bednarik Award Semifinalist and a Lombardi Award Semifinalist nod for the 2015 season ... moved to the mike in 2015 and leads the team with 82 tackles, including 45 solo stops, which is 32 more tackles than the next closest defender ... added 5.5 tackles for loss (-20 yards), 2.5 sacks, two forced fumbles, five pass breakups and three quarterback hurries ... has led the team in tackles in seven games this season for a defense that ranks second nationally in rush defense (77.1 ypg), fourth in total defense (278.1 ypg), seventh in pass efficiency defense and seventh in scoring defense (15.3 ppg) ... named the Bednarik Award’s National Defensive Player of the Week for his efforts against Arkansas as well as SEC Defensive Player of the Week ... earned defensive player of the week recognition from the Alabama coaches for his efforts in the Wisconsin contest to open the season and then against ULM, Georgia, Arkansas, Texas A&M and Tennessee.
+SENIOR (2015): The heartbeat of the Crimson Tide’s powerful defense ... unanimous first team All-American ... named to the All-SEC First Team by both the conference coaches and the Associated Press ... selected as the Southeastern Conference Defensive Player of the Year ... stepped into the starting role at will linebacker and excelled in 2014 earning himself Butkus Award semifinalist recognition last season and finalist honors in 2015 ... also named a Bednarik Award and Nagurski Trophy finalist (Defensive Player of the Year) … also a Lombardi Award semifinalist ... moved to the mike in 2015 and leads the team with 97 tackles, including 56 solo stops, which is 33 more tackles than the next closest defender ... added 6.5 tackles for loss (-23 yards), 2.5 sacks, two forced fumbles, seven pass breakups and six quarterback hurries ... has led the team in tackles in eight games this season for a defense that leads the nation in rush defense (70.8 ypg), is first in scoring defense (13.4 ppg), second in total defense (256.8 ypg) and fourth in pass efficiency defense ... named the Bednarik Award’s National Defensive Player of the Week for his efforts against Arkansas as well as SEC Defensive Player of the Week ... earned defensive player of the week recognition from the Alabama coaches for his efforts in the Wisconsin contest to open the season and then against ULM, Georgia, Arkansas, Texas A&M, Tennessee and Michigan State.
 Wisconsin: Made his first start as the general of the Crimson Tide defense and excelled, putting together a team-high 12 stops, including five solo stops and seven assisted tackles ... also added a quarterback hurry by night’s end ... helped limit the Badger offense to just 268 yards of total offense and 17 points ... was key in plugging up the middle to limit UW to just 40 yards rushing on 21 total attempts.
 Middle Tennessee: Led the defense once again with nine total tackles, six unassisted and three assisted ... also added one tackle for a loss (-3 yards) and one forced fumble to help add to the Tide’s total of four on the day.
 Ole Miss: For the third straight week led Alabama with nine tackles ... added half of a tackle for loss and broke up a pass.
 ULM: Made four tackles including two solo stops as he anchored a defense that shut the Warhawks out and allowed just 92 yards of offense, including nine yards rushing.
 Georgia: Was a disruptive force in the second level of the defense, finishing tied for the team lead with eight total tackles ... also added one pass breakup and helped limit Georgia to just 299 yards of total offense, only 216 yards outside of one long run.
 Arkansas: Earned SEC and National Defensive Player of the Week honors for his efforts against the Razorbacks ... led the team in tackles with eight, including seven solo stops ... was all over the field with one sack, a forced fumble, pass breakup and two quarterback hurries ... his performance also led the Crimson Tide defense in production points with a season-high total ... limited Arkansas to just 220 total yards and only 44 yards rushing, more than 250 yards below total offense average entering the game and 160 yards below their rushing average.
-Texas A&M: Made a teamhigh nine tackles, including eight solo stops ... added his second sack of the season and recorded 1.5 tackles for loss (-8 yards) ... helped limit the Aggies to just 316 yards, which was 164 yards below their season average ... also held A&M to just 32 yards rushing, that was 156 yards below their season average.
+Texas A&M: Made a team-high nine tackles, including eight solo stops ... added his second sack of the season and recorded 1.5 tackles for loss (-8 yards) ... helped limit the Aggies to just 316 yards, which was 164 yards below their season average ... also held A&M to just 32 yards rushing, that was 156 yards below their season average.
 Tennessee: Made a season-high 12 tackles with eight solo stops ... added one tackle for loss (-2 yards) and helped limit the Volunteers to just 39 yards rushing.
 LSU: Directed a defense that limited LSU’s Heisman Trophy front-runner to just 31 yards on 19 carries ... made three stops including half of a tackle for loss (-2 yards) and broke up a pass ... helped limit the Tigers offense, which entered the game averaging 309 yards per game, to just 54 yards rushing and only 184 total yards.
 Mississippi State: Second on the team in tackles with eight, including two solo stops ... broke up a pass and helped limit the Bulldogs to only 89 yards rushing.
+Charleston Southern: Made three solo tackles with one tackle for loss (-3 yards) … left the game in the second quarter as the Crimson Tide took a 49-0 halftime lead and went on to a 56-6 win … added a quarterback hurry … helped limit the Buccaneers to just 134 total yards, including just 85 on the ground.
+Auburn: Made five tackles with four solo stops as the Crimson Tide limited the Tigers to just 91 rushing yards (entered the game averaging over 200 per contest) … helped hold Auburn to just 260 yards of total offense.
+Florida: Helped limit the Gators to just 15 yards rushing and 180 total yards … had two quarterback hurries and one pass breakup.
+Michigan State: Led the team with seven tackles, including five solo stops ... added a pass breakup as the Tide shutout the Spartans 38-0 ... helped limit MSU to just 29 yards rushing.

 JUNIOR (2014): Won the starting job at will linebacker, replacing C.J.
 Mosley ... semifinalist for the Butkus Award, which goes to the nation's best linebacker ... first team All-SEC by the Associated Press ... started his first career game against West Virginia in the Chick-fil-A Kickoff Game and had 13 starts on the season while playing in all 14 games ... recorded 95 tackles on the season, which ranked second on the team ... had 45 solo stops and four double-digit tackle games ... had at least seven tackles in eight of the final 11 games ... finished with 10.5 tackles for loss (-27 yards) and 1.5 sacks (-12 yards) ... had an interception, one forced fumble, a team-high three fumble recoveries, one quarterback hurry and three pass breakups ... named the Defensive Player of the Week by the Alabama coaching staff following the Ole Miss, Texas A&M, LSU and Western Carolina games ... named the SEC Defensive Player of the Week for his play in Baton Rouge.
 West Virginia: Made six tackles against the Mountaineers with one solo stop and one pass breakup.
 FAU: Led the team with five tackles including three solo stops ... notched his first career sack (-6 yards), had 1.5 tackles for loss and recovered a fumble ... helped limit the Owls to just 57 yards rushing and 145 total yards.
 Florida: Started and made a team-high eight tackles with five solo stops ... also recovered a Gator fumble and added a quarterback hurry.
 Ole Miss: Earned coaching staff Defensive Player of the Week honors after making nine tackles with three solo stops ... notched 1.5 tackles for loss (-3 yards).
 Arkansas: Led the team with a career-high 12 tackles which included seven solo stops ... recorded 0.5 tackle for loss (-1 yard) ... had one pass breakup.
 Texas A&M: Earned Alabama Defensive Player of the Week honors for his play against the Aggies ... made seven tackles with two solo stops, 1.5 tackles for loss (-7 yards) and half of a sack (-6 yards) ... intercepted his first career pass with a leaping pick ... helped limit the SEC's top-ranked offense to just 172 yards, 393 yards below its average and just 31 yards rushing.
 Tennessee: Recorded a team-high nine tackles in Knoxville, making six solo stops ... had 1.5 tackles for loss and forced a second-quarter fumble that set up the Tide's fourth touchdown ... also broke up his third pass of the season.
 LSU: Registered a career-high 13 stops en route to winning SEC Defensive Player of the Week honors ... notched four solo stops and nine assists ... had one tackle for loss (-3 yards) while helping limit the Tigers to just 76 yards passing and 3.3 yards per rush.
 Mississippi State: Limited one of the nation's best offensive attacks while slowing Heisman-candidate quarterback Dak Prescott in the Crimson Tide's victory over the then-No. 1 Bulldogs ... finished with 10 tackles, including seven solo stops while limiting MSU to just 138 yards rushing, which was 117 yards below their average.
 Western Carolina: Garnered Defensive Player of the Week honors from the Alabama coaching staff ... made four tackles with three solo stops and had one tackle for loss (-1 yard) ... helped limit the Catamounts to minus-eight yards rushing.
 Auburn: Made three tackles with a solo stop in the win over the No. 15 Tigers.
 Missouri: Recorded two tackles with a solo stop while helping limit the Tigers to a lowly 41 yards rushing in the SEC Championship Game.
 Ohio State: Registered seven tackles with two solo stops and two tackles for loss (-5 yards).